 Functional MR (fMR) is caused by geometric derangement of the mitral valve apparatus secondary to LV remodeling in the setting of regional or global LV dysfunction and in the absence of a primary leaflet pathology, such that an imbalance between the closing (LV contractility, electrical synchrony, and annular contraction) and tethering (papillary muscle displacement, LV remodeling, and annular dilation) forces of the functional mitral unit are present.4 The most common etiologies of fMR are nonischemic (often global dilation) and ischemic (often regional dilation) dilated cardiomyopathy.5

 Numerous technologies are aiming to address percutaneous treatment of chronic MR, and MitraClip (Abbot Laboratories, Abbott Park, IL) remains the best studied and most widely used system for percutaneous mitral valve repair.
 A V-shaped clip (MitraClip) that is attached to the mitral leaflets is delivered through a 24-Fr steerable delivery guide catheter via a transseptal approach.
 This effectively achieves a repair similar to the Alfieri stitch.
 Additional clips can be delivered adjacent to the original one in cases with significant residual regurgitation.
-This device is approved by the ...
+This device is ...